 Recycled concrete is an excellent example of a sustainable building material.
 It involves reusing concrete from demolished structures.
 This not only reduces waste but also cuts down on the need for new raw materials.
 The process of recycling concrete includes breaking, removing, and crushing existing concrete into a material with a specified size and quality.

-Smart sensors can play a crucial role in ensuring the quality of recycled concrete.
-These sensors monitor the material’s integrity and performance in real-time.
+Intelligent sensors can play a crucial role in ensuring the quality of recycled concrete.
+These sensors monitor the material’s integrity and performance in real time.
 This technology ensures that recycled concrete meets high standards for safety and durability.
-The use of smart sensors helps detect any weaknesses or irregularities in the material, ensuring that it is as reliable as new concrete.
+The use of intelligent sensors helps detect any weaknesses or irregularities in the material, ensuring that it is as reliable as new concrete.

 Benefits of Recycled Concrete: